jymsuper/SpeakerRecognition_tutorial/README.md

 - Clean speech at a distance of 1m and a direction of 0 degrees
 - 16kHz, 16bits

-We uploaded 40-dimensional log mel filterbank energy features extracted from the above dataset.
+We uploaded 40-dimensional log Mel-filterbank energy features extracted from the above dataset.
 [python_speech_features](https://github.com/jameslyons/python_speech_features) library is used.

 ### * Train